Afsheen28/dynatrace-masterclass-notes/README.md

   * Agent Deployment: Ensure the Dynatrace OneAgent is correctly deployed and running on the host.
   * Firewall Settings: Check firewall or security software to ensure there are no blocks preventing data communication.
   * Network Connectivity: Confirm that there is active network connectivity on the machine.

+## Section Four: Cloud Automation

+### Cloud Automation Intro
+* Various cloud platforms available, including Kubernetes, Cloud Foundry, Amazon, Azure, Google Cloud Platform (GCP), and VMware.
+Understanding these options helps in selecting the right cloud environment for automation.
+* This component is crucial for monitoring applications across different services such as frontend (web/mobile), databases, and distributed traces.
+The section emphasizes understanding user interactions with applications to improve experiences.
+* The course will delve into security measures and analytics, process automation to identify vulnerabilities, and protection within your applications.
+* This aspect focuses on analyzing user interactions to enhance digital engagement with the application, emphasizing the importance of user experience.
+* Cloud Automation is positioned to provide insights into releases, service level objectives, and how to effectively use Dynatrace in a cloud setting.
+The demo mode activated by Dynatrace allows users to see the functionalities without a step-by-step implementation.

+### Releases
+* Dynatrace provides a built-in release analysis solution that allows you to track and validate software releases throughout your DevOps pipeline.
+This includes understanding the stages of the different deployed versions, identifying known bugs, and assessing risks associated with each release.
+* The release inventory feature displays all detected releases, grouped by release and build versions, stages, and products.
+Each entry represents a process, and you'll find valuable insights such as the latest validation results irrespective of the time frame selected.
+* When examining a specific release, you will see essential information including the release name, version, stage, product name, and associated technologies.
+It also shows the number of deployments, traffic routed to the release, and any potential third-party vulnerabilities that are important for making informed decisions about deploying the release.
+* This feature lists the validations associated with the selected release, ensuring that you can track how each release is performing compared to past versions.
+You can also see related events, such as process restarts.

+### Service-Level Objectives
+* SLOs are measurable goals that define the expected performance and reliability of a service.
+They are critical for managing user expectations and maintaining service quality.
+* You can define SLOs based on various metrics such as response time, error rates, availability, and throughput.
+By establishing clear metrics, you can ensure that your applications meet predefined performance standards.
+* Dynatrace enables real-time monitoring of SLOs, allowing you to track whether your services meet the established objectives.
+If an SLO is breached, alerts can be configured to notify you of potential issues that could affect users.
+* When deploying new software releases, Dynatrace allows you to assess how the changes impact your SLOs.
+This is essential for understanding if a new version improves or deteriorates performance compared to prior versions.
+* By analyzing the data collected against your SLOs, you can identify trends and make data-driven decisions to enhance application performance and user satisfaction over time.
+* SLOs can be applied in various scenarios, such as monitoring customer-facing applications or backend services, aligning operations with business goals, and ensuring that critical services remain available during peak times.

+### Creating a new SLO
+* Start by navigating to the service level objectives section in Dynatrace.
+Click on "Create New SLO" which is usually located at the top right corner of the page.
+* You have several options to choose from based on what aspect you want to measure:
+  * Service Level Availability: Measured by dividing the number of successful service codes by the total number of service codes.
+  * Service Method Availability: Measured by dividing the successful key requests by the total key requests for that service.
+  * Service Performance: This is a metric expression that represents the ratio between "good minutes" (where the response latency is below a certain threshold) and total minutes.
+* For monitoring client-side objectives, you can set an SLO for user experience, which reflects the percentage of users who report satisfaction with the service.
+* Once you've selected the desired SLO type, you'll need to define specific service level indicators (SLIs) that will be used to measure the success of the service.
+You'll also specify targets and the evaluation period for assessing performance.
+* After providing all necessary details, save your new SLO.
+This will allow Dynatrace to begin monitoring the defined objectives and alert you if the service performance does not meet the established targets.